Breastfeeding - Giving Your Baby a Healthy Start in Life

 - Support of neurodevelopment in the infant

-- Reduced risk of childhood obesity, type 2 diabetes and asthma
+- Reduced risk of childhood obesity, type 2 diabetes, allergies and asthma

 - Decreased risk of breast and ovarian cancers, diabetes, postpartum depression and cardiovascular disease for mothers

 Ninety percent of new mothers at HCGH choose breastfeeding following delivery, and our support programs make it possible for them to successfully breastfeed long after they leave us.
-We have been a leader in promoting a new mother’s choice to breastfeed as part of our overall maternal and newborn care for years and are committed to promoting breastfeeding and the long term health of mothers and babies.
-Important elements in our program include providing a nurturing environment for breastfeeding in the first hour of a baby’s life, offering rooming-in to help mothers feel confident about caring for their infants, and minimizing the amount of formula given to newborns unless it is medically necessary or the mother’s choice.
-For mothers who find that formula feeding is the best choice for their infants, we offer them comprehensive instructions on safe formula preparation and feeding patterns for their babies.
-We support our mothers and babies, whether they choose to breastfeed or bottle feed.
+We have been a leader in supporting a new mother's choice to breastfeed as part of our overall maternal and newborn care for years and are committed to promoting breastfeeding and the long term health of mothers and babies.
+Important elements in our program include: